bcgov/NotifyBC/docs/docs/miscellaneous/bulk-import.md

 Here \<csv-file-path\> is the path to csv file and \<api-url-prefix\> is the *NotifyBC* api url prefix , default to *http://localhost:3000/api*.

 The script parses the csv file and generates a HTTP post request for each row.
 The concurrency of HTTP request is controlled by option *-c* which is default to 10 if omitted.
-A successful run should ouput the number of rows imported wihout any error message
+A successful run should output the number of rows imported without any error message

 ```
 success row count = ***